Content from Introduction

 The path from having a module to having a package is actually very

-short: Packages need a name
+short: Packages need a name and a uuid field

-in their Project.toml
+in their Project.toml.

 A UUID is a universally unique